flaccid/ranch53/README.md

 # ranch53

-Simple service that updates Route 53 based on labels on Rancher services.
+A simple service that updates Route 53 based on labels on Rancher services.

+## How does it work?

+Currently the following two synchronisations are actioned:

+ 1. Load Balancer Services that have the labels, `dns_alias` and `dns_target` will have a CNAME record created or updated in that R53 zone in the format of `<dns_alias>.
+CNAME <dns_target>`

+ 2. Hosts that have the labels, `tier` and `pool_zone` will update an A record with each of their private IP addresses under the name, `rancher-<tier>-pool.<pool_zone>`

+Limited use cases are supported currently.
+Please raise an issue so we can look at how to best add other uses.

 ## Installation